Original Mario designer on keeping the 2D series fresh for nearly 40 years

 After all, he’s the co-designer of the original Super Mario Bros. alongside Miyamoto and directed Super Mario Bros.
 3 and Super Mario World, among many, many other games.
 Clearly, there are few people who know Mario as well as him.
 It’s for that reason that he’s remained a producer on the games for many years, up to and including the series’ most recent entry, Super Mario Bros.
 Wonder.

-Notably, Wonder is the first brand-new 2D Mario game since 2012’s New Super Mario Bros.
-U. That begs the question: What’s new with Wonder?
+Notably, Super Mario Bros.
+Wonder is the first brand-new 2D Mario game since 2012’s New Super Mario Bros.
+U. That begs the question: What’s new with Super Mario Bros.
+Wonder?
 Of course, we can speak to specifics, like the Wonder Flowers, which drastically change stages with new enemies, obstacles and setpieces.
 But on a broader sense, how does a series like Mario — one that’s been around since 1985 — remain familiar yet fresh?

 “That’s a very difficult challenge,” Tezuka admits to MobileSyrup, laughing.
 He notes that “the things we put in at the beginning of the franchise were very surprising and mysterious but now have become used over and over again,” so they don’t necessarily feel new anymore.